Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] The SysOps administrator must apply a bucket policy to the S3 bucket to allow the user to upload the object.
 - [ ] The object already has been uploaded through the use of the presigned URL, so the presigned URL is no longer valid.

 ### A company runs a web application on three Amazon EC2 instances behind an Application Load Balancer (ALB).
-The company notices that random periods of increased traffic cause a degradation in the application’s performance.
+The company notices that random periods of increased traffic cause a degradation in the application's performance.
 A SysOps administrator must scale the application to meet the increased traffic.
 Which solution meets these requirements?

 - [ ] Create an Amazon CloudWatch alarm to monitor application latency and increase the size of each EC2 instance if the desired threshold is reached.
 - [ ] Create an Amazon EventBridge (Amazon CloudWatch Events) rule to monitor application latency and add an EC2 instance to the ALB if the desired threshold is reached.
 - [x] Deploy the application to an Auto Scaling group of EC2 instances with a target tracking scaling policy.
 Attach the ALB to the Auto Scaling group.
 - [ ] Deploy the application to an Auto Scaling group of EC2 instances with a scheduled scaling policy.
 Attach the ALB to the Auto Scaling group.

 ### A company uses an Amazon Elastic File System (Amazon EFS) file system to share files across many Linux Amazon EC2 instances.
-A SysOps administrator notices that the file system’s PercentIOLimit metric is consistently at 100% for 15 minutes or longer.
+A SysOps administrator notices that the file system's PercentIOLimit metric is consistently at 100% for 15 minutes or longer.
 The SysOps administrator also notices that the application that reads and writes to that file system is performing poorly.
 They application requires high throughput and IOPS while accessing the file system.
 What should the SysOps administrator do to remediate the consistently high PercentIOLimit metric?

 - [x] Create a new EFS file system that uses Max I/O performance mode.
 Use AWS DataSync to migrate data to the new EFS file system.
 - [ ] Create an EFS lifecycle policy to transition future files to the Infrequent Access (IA) storage class to improve performance.
 Use AWS DataSync to migrate existing data to IA storage.